oracle/node-oracledb/doc/api.md

 The maximum number of connections to which a connection pool can grow.

-This optional attribute may be used to override the corresponding property in the *Oracledb* object.
+This optional property may be used to override the corresponding property in the *Oracledb* object.

 ```